korewireless/Microvisor-Demo-IoT-Device/README.md

 # Twilio Microvisor IoT Device Demo 2.1.0

 This repo provides a basic demonstration of a sample IoT device application.
 It makes use of a temperature sensor and four-digit display to periodically read and present the local temperature.
 It transmits the data to a mock API.
+A motion sensor detects double-taps, which trigger warning messages to the mock API.

 The application is based on the [FreeRTOS](https://freertos.org/) real-time operating system and which will run on the “non-secure” side of Microvisor.
 FreeRTOS is included as a submodule.